This week's gold object of the week is the largest gold nugget ever found in Britain, The Douglas Nugget.

-Next year we celebrate the 150th anniversary of the British Gold Rush near Helmsdale where my Great Great Grandfather Donald Campbell of Lybster was photographed sitting on a grassy slope in the “City of Gold” – Baile ‘n Oir.
+In 2019, we celebrated the 150th anniversary of the British Gold Rush near Helmsdale where my Great Great Grandfather Donald Campbell of Lybster was photographed sitting on a grassy slope in the “City of Gold” – Baile ‘n Oir.

 Gold rushes in Scotland have not always been successful, though.
 One gold rush was cringingly embarrassing.
 In 1852, when thousands of poorly-paid workers down-tooled and went to the hills above Kinneswood, Perth and Kinross, in search of riches on the basis of the rumour that gold nuggets the size of your fist had been found.
 What they ended up with were sacks full of the virtually worthless mineral pyrite (known locally as ‘Fairy Balls’).
 This gold rush did not last long but became known as the Fools’ Gold Rush.
 The mineral pyrite also became known as fool’s gold.

 By Dr Neil Clark of the Hunterian Museum, an expert on Scottish gold and author of the 2014 book Scottish Gold: Fruit of the Nation.
 You can read the full story of the Douglas Nugget in Neil's blog post here.